-All students must refer to the Schedule of Academic Deadlines in the Dalhousie University Graduate Studies Calender 2007/2008 for submission deadlines and registration deadlines.
-Students must be registered for the term in which they present their approved unbound theses to FGS, Dalhousie University, and for the term in which they have their defence.
+All students must refer to the Schedule of Academic Deadlines in the Dalhousie University Graduate Studies Calendar for submission deadlines and registration deadlines.
+Students must be registered for the term in which they present their approved unbound theses to FGS and for the term in which they have their defence.
 Students will not be permitted to submit their theses or proceed to defence until they have appropriately registered and all fees have been paid.
 Deadlines for the submission of fully completed and approved theses (following examination and revision) are final in all cases.
 Failure to meet the deadlines will result in additional registration fees being applied.
 It is the responsibility of the student to ensure that all regulations have been met.
 Failure to comply with the regulations can result in delay in graduation.

-Students must submit a completed Thesis Defence Planning form, a Thesis Submission Form (available at www.nsac.ca/research/graduate studies/forms/default.asp) signed by the Supervisor, and sufficient copies of the M.Sc. thesis for each member of the examining committee (including the supervisor, supervisory committee members, external examiner, chair, and graduate coordinator) to the Graduate Coordinator before the date of the thesis defence is finalized.
+Students must submit a completed Thesis Defence Planning form, a Thesis Submission form (available at www.nsac.ca/research/graduatestudies/forms/default.asp) signed by the supervisor, and sufficient copies of the M.Sc. thesis for each member of the examining committee (including the supervisor, supervisory committee members, External Examiner, Chair, and RGS Office) to the NSAC RGS Office before the date of the thesis defence is finalized.
 The thesis must be complete and suitable for printing, if accepted.
-The defence date is set for a minimum of three weeks following the receipt of the thesis and accompanying documentation at the Research & Graduate Studies Office.
-(The Thesis Defence Guidelines document is available at the Research & Graduate Studies Office.)
-Graduate students are encouraged to meet with the Graduate Coordinator six weeks prior to their intended defence date to discuss preparations required for the defence.
+The defence date is set for a minimum of three weeks following the receipt of the thesis and accompanying documentation at the RGS Office.
+(The Thesis Defence Guidelines document is available at the RGS Office.)
+Graduate students are encouraged to meet with the NSAC Faculty Graduate Coordinator six weeks prior to their intended defence date to discuss preparations required for the defence.